magikMaker/magik-server/README.md

 magik-server --port 8090 --root app --index my-app.html
 ```

-Set the response time query string parameter to a custom value, so you can make requests that will honour your time value (in ms):
+Set the response time query string parameter to a custom value, so you can make
+requests that will honour your time value (in ms):
+default: `magik-timout`
 http://localhost:8080/slow-server-response.html?wait=3000

 ```shell